HeberLeandro/Contacts_Manager/README.md

-# Agenda-C
+# Contacts_Manager
-A address book that get the contacts and save in disk.
+A Contacts Manager that get the contacts and save in disk.
+My first project in college, done together with <a href="https://github.com/Giovannisb">Giovanni Sá Barreto</a>.

-Uma Agenda que pega os contatos e os salva no disco.